JulieTim/assembly/proposals/assembly-process/stories-for-distributed-popular-assemblies.md

 Group Stories
 -------------

-*Branches can be maintained by individuals or groups.*
+*Groups may be formed to work on particular concerns.
+Groups may meeting online or face to face.*

 * Decide purpose of group
 * Decide membership process